materight/evolutionary-music-transcription/README.md

 ## Get started
 - Clone the repository
-- Install the required dependencies by running `pip install numpy sounddevice soundfile pretty_midi inspyred`
+- Install the required dependencies by running `pip install -r requirements.txt`
 - Run `main.py`.
 The input sample can be easily changed in the code.